JanneMattila/webapp-network-tester/README.md

 3;False;Ms.;Donna
 ```

-This prooves that connectivity is working from the `backend` app service but
+This proves that connectivity is working from the `backend` app service but
 you cannot directly connect from `front` to the database.

 ### Multi-container App Service